- How could matter come from nothing

 - A natural explanation is impossible therefore the only possible explanation must be supernatural.

-- ONLY the god in question could have caused it; no other god could possibly have done it, therefore it is proof of [insert whichever god you require].
+- Only the god in question could have caused it; no other god could possibly have done it, therefore it is proof of [insert whichever god you require].

-Creationists chant this fallacy endlessly and triumphantly, assuming it trumps any argument science can put up, and very conscientiously ignore any information, arguments or reasoning which is offered, dismissing it with a shrug and usually just repeating the same questions over an over like some protective mantra.
+Creationists chant this fallacy endlessly and triumphantly, assuming it trumps any argument science can put up, and very conscientiously ignore any information, arguments or reasoning which is offered, dismissing it with a shrug and usually just repeating the same questions over and over like some protective mantra.

 A few moments thought with more than a faint inkling of history, will tell you that the history of the last 500 years has been one of headlong retreat of religion in the face of science, as the god of the gaps has been evicted from more and more gaps and has had to be constantly re-located and fitted into ever-shrinking and fewer and fewer gaps in human knowledge.
 So desperate has this process become that many charlatans now make a very good living inventing false gaps into which to fit their false god.
 The currently fashionable Intelligent Design movement is but one example of this.